-A new enhanced APGO website, which came online in March 2009, discusses the registration process in great detail and has menu areas dedicated to various possible applicants, including the internationally trained.
+An enhanced APGO website discusses the registration process in great detail and has menu areas dedicated to various possible applicants, including the internationally trained.
 The application and various forms will be regularly reviewed by the Executive Director and the Assistant to the Registrar.
-The web content will be regularly reviewed by the Executive Director, Council, the Assistant to the Registrar and the Communications Coordinator.
+The web content will be regularly reviewed by the Executive Director, Council, the Assistant to the Registrar, and the Communications Coordinator.

 A Career Map was also developed and is available through Global Experience Ontario (GEO), Ontario Immigration website, and the Ontario Ministry of Citizenship and Immigration website.
+The APGO Career Map was completely updated in 2010 and the revised Career Map supplied to Global Experience Ontario for review and distribution.
+The Career Map will also be added to the APGO website once finalized with GEO.